Diazepam

-Diazepam, first marketed as Valium, is a medicine of the benzodiazepine family that acts as an anxiolytic.
-It is commonly used to treat a range of conditions, including anxiety, seizures, alcohol withdrawal syndrome, muscle spasms, insomnia, and restless legs syndrome.
+Diazepam, sold under the brand name Valium among others, is a medication of the benzodiazepine family that acts as an anxiolytic.
+It is used to treat a range of conditions, including anxiety, seizures, alcohol withdrawal syndrome, muscle spasms, insomnia, and restless legs syndrome.
 It may also be used to cause memory loss during certain medical procedures.
-It can be taken by mouth, inserted into the rectum, injected into muscle, injected into a vein or used as a nasal spray.
-When given into a vein, effects begin in one to five minutes and last up to an hour.
-By mouth, effects begin after 15 to 60 minutes.
+It can be taken orally (by mouth), as a suppository inserted into the rectum, intramuscularly (injected into muscle), intravenously (injection into a vein) or used as a nasal spray.
+When injected intravenously, effects begin in one to five minutes and last up to an hour.
+When taken by mouth, effects begin after 15 to 60 minutes.

-Common side-effects include sleepiness and trouble with coordination.
+Common side effects include sleepiness and trouble with coordination.
 Serious side effects are rare.
-They include increased risk of suicide, decreased breathing, and an increased risk of seizures if used too frequently in those with epilepsy.
+They include increased risk of suicide, decreased breathing, and a paradoxical increased risk of seizures if used too frequently in those with epilepsy.
 Occasionally, excitement or agitation may occur.
 Long-term use can result in tolerance, dependence, and withdrawal symptoms on dose reduction.
 Abrupt stopping after long-term use can be potentially dangerous.
 After stopping, cognitive problems may persist for six months or longer.
 It is not recommended during pregnancy or breastfeeding.
 Its mechanism of action works by increasing the effect of the neurotransmitter gamma-aminobutyric acid (GABA).